-Sevens is like the fast and furious sibling of XVs and a number of stars on the Men's World Sevens Series started their rugby life in XVs or Touch Rugby before transferring.
-Examples include Englands' Dan Norton, Danny Care and Mike Ellery to name a few.
+Sevens is like the fast and furious sibling of XVs and a huge number of stars on the Women's World Sevens Series started their rugby life in XVs or Touch Rugby before transferring.
+Examples include Australian Olympic Gold Medalists Alicia Quirk (Touch) and Sharni Williams (XVs).

 You're already a fan of rugby and used to handling the ball, so why not come and see if you've got what it takes to be a star in Rugby Sevens?